aws-samples/kinesis-udfs-textanalytics/README.md

 2. Modify the contents of artifacts locally as required.
 To create JAR, refer Create JAR section of [project README](https://github.com/aws-samples/kinesis-udfs-textanalytics/blob/main/kinesis-udfs-textanalytics-linear/README.md)

-3. Once modifications are done, execute ``custom_artifacts_helper.py`` python script to programmatically upload these modified artifacts to S3 bucket within your account and also update the [Parameter](https://github.com/aws-samples/kinesis-udfs-textanalytics/blob/2f54bc2ca83719c03d0565e49da864df2baebab9/cloudformation-stack/KDA_StudioNotebook_with_UDF.yaml#L8) section of Cloudformation template.
+3. Once modifications are done, execute ``custom_artifacts_helper.py`` python script which programmatically uploads these modified artifacts to a specified S3 bucket within your account and also updates the [Parameter](https://github.com/aws-samples/kinesis-udfs-textanalytics/blob/2f54bc2ca83719c03d0565e49da864df2baebab9/cloudformation-stack/KDA_StudioNotebook_with_UDF.yaml#L8) section of Cloudformation template.

-4. Now execute ``cloudformation-stack/KDA_StudioNotebook_with_UDF.yaml`` cloudformation stack [in your AWS account](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html)

       Note : The ``custom_artifacts_helper.py`` python script scans for artifacts by their default names in current directory, so during content modification ensure the name of artifacts remain same.
-Also the script requires the IAM entitiy to have [Read and Write access](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_s3_rw-bucket.html) to S3 bucket.
+Also, the script requires the IAM entitiy to have [Read and Write access](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_s3_rw-bucket.html) to S3 bucket.

+4. Confirm creation of modified Cloudformation stack template as ``/folder/KDA_StudioNotebook_with_UDF.yaml`` along with other artifacts in your specified S3 bucket.
+Copy the Object URL of this template object from Amazon S3 console and [use it to execute a cloudformation stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-template.html) in your AWS account.